HP ePrint

-HP ePrint is a term used by Hewlett-Packard to describe a variety of printing technologies developed for (mobile) computing devices, such as smartphones, tablet computers, and laptops.
+HP ePrint was a term used by Hewlett-Packard to describe a variety of printing technologies developed for mobile computing devices, such as smartphones, tablet computers, and laptops.

+HP discontinued ePrint on models released after fall of 2020.

 Many HP ePrint technologies use cloud resources to provide mobile printing capabilities for specific HP ePrint-enabled printers and MFPs and for other printers using applications that provide network printing.
 The HP ePrint portfolio includes the following:

 HP ePrint via Email

-HP ePrint via Email is a feature of most HP printers and MFPs that enables printing documents attached to email messages sent to the device.
+HP ePrint via Email is a feature that most HP printers and MFPs use.
+HP ePrint enables printing documents attached to email messages sent to the device.
 The HP ePrint-capable printer or MFP must be registered to an HP ePrint cloud service called HP ePrint Center, which assigns a unique email address to the printer or MFP.
 The assigned email address is customizable but by default is arbitrarily set to promote security since only those who know the email address can use it to print.

 HP ePrint via Email does not require a print driver installed on the client.
-The HP ePrint public cloud renders the printing data from each separate attachment into a suitable print data stream, such as PCL3, PCL 5, or PostScript, and, subsequently, sends it to the HP ePrint enabled printer.
+The HP ePrint public cloud renders the printing data from each separate attachment into a suitable print data stream, such as PCL3, PCL 5, or PostScript, and, subsequently, sends it to the HP ePrint-enabled printer.
 For this to work, the attachments for printing must be in a native plain format, such as any of the following: